caroestrella/holberton-system_engineering-devops/README.md

 #!/bin/bash
-echo "pwd/n
-This repository is to learn about shell basics and bash projects"
+echo "#This repository is to learn about shell basics and bash projects!"